Organotin chemistry: Applications and toxicity

-n-Butyltin trichloride is used in the production of tin dioxide layers on glass bottles by chemical vapor deposition.
+n-Butyltin trichloride feeds chemical vapor deposition of tin dioxide layers during glass bottle manufacture.

-Biological applications
+Trialkyltin compounds are strong biocides.
+Tributyltin and triphenyltin derivatives are comparably toxic to hydrogen cyanide.
+Depending on the organic groups, trialkyltins can be powerful bactericides and fungicides, but they are phytotoxic and therefore cannot be used in agriculture.

-"Tributyltins" are used as industrial biocides, e.g. as antifungal agents in textiles and paper, wood pulp and paper mill systems, breweries, and industrial cooling systems.
+Tributyltins are e.g. antifungal agents in textiles and paper, wood pulp and paper mill systems, breweries, and industrial cooling systems.
 Triphenyltin derivatives are used as active components of antifungal paints and agricultural fungicides.
-Other triorganotins are used as miticides and acaricides.
+Other triorganotins are miticides and acaricides.
 Tributyltin oxide has been extensively used as a wood preservative.

-Tributyltin compounds were once widely used as marine anti-biofouling agents to improve the efficiency of ocean-going ships.
-Concerns over toxicity of these compounds (some reports describe biological effects to marine life at a concentration of 1 nanogram per liter) led to a worldwide ban by the International Maritime Organization.
+Reflecting their high bioactivity, "tributyltins" were once used in marine anti-fouling paint.
+Concerns over off-target toxicity and bioaccumulation (some reports describe biological effects to marine life at a concentration of 1 nanogram per liter) led to a worldwide ban by the International Maritime Organization.
 As anti-fouling compounds, organotin compounds have been replaced by dichlorooctylisothiazolinone.

-Toxicity

-The toxicities of tributyltin and triphenyltin derivatives compounds are comparable to that of hydrogen cyanide.
-Furthermore, tri-n-alkyltins are phytotoxic and therefore cannot be used in agriculture.
-Depending on the organic groups, they can be powerful bactericides and fungicides.
-Reflecting their high bioactivity, "tributyltins" were once used in marine anti-fouling paint.